Halloween Safety Tips for Pets

 Halloween Safety Tip #5: Tidy Up

 Keeping the house clean during and after the festivities is super important.
-Shiny candy wrappers and lost costume accessories are very appealing to dogs and cats alike.
+Shiny candy wrappers and lost costume accessories appeal to dogs and cats alike.
 If these items are left lying around, you run the risk of your pet ingesting them and becoming seriously ill.
 If your pet does eat something and becomes sick, monitor their symptoms and take them to the vet if necessary.
-It’s important to be aware of the item that’s been consumed so that your vet can take the proper action.
+It’s important to be aware of the item consumed so that your vet can take the proper action.
 Most times, they will require an ultrasound or an x-ray to determine what the object is should your pet not be able to pass it on their own.